cloud-gov/pages-uswds-gatsby/README.md

   endpoint: 'https://search.usa.gov',

   // replace this with your search.gov account
-  affiliate: 'federalist-uswds-example',
+  affiliate: 'affiliate-agency-account',

-  // replace with your access key
-  access_key: 'xX1gtb2RcnLbIYkHAcB6IaTRr4ZfN-p16ofcyUebeko=',

-  // this renders the results within the page instead of sending to user to search.gov
-  inline: true,
 }
 ```

-The logic for using Search.gov can be found in the `src/components/search-form.js` component and supports displaying the results inline or sending the user to Search.gov the view the results.
-This setting defaults to "inline" but can be changed by setting `searchgov: { inline: false }` in `gatsby-config.js`.
+The logic for using Search.gov can be found in the `src/components/search-form.js` component and supports sending the user to Search.gov to view the results.

 ✅ [Digital Analytics Program (DAP)](https://digital.gov/services/dap/) integration - Once you have registered your site with DAP add your "agency" and optionally, `subagency` to `gatsby-config.js` and uncomment the appropriate lines.
 Ex.